classgraph/classgraph/README.md

 Feel free to subscribe to the [FastClasspathScanner-Users](https://groups.google.com/d/forum/fastclasspathscanner-users) email list for updates, or to ask questions.

+There is also a [Gitter room](https://gitter.im/fast-classpath-scanner/Lobby) for discussion of FCS.

 ## Downloading

 ### Maven dependency